 Start the day at Place du Palais Station (Tram A) to enter the Saint Pierre Neighborhood.

-Enjoy the squares of Saint Pierre neighborhood
+Enjoy the squares of the Saint Pierre neighborhood

-This neighborhood is the touristic heart of Bordeaux.
-There aren’t any major monuments to see in this part of town but the little narrow paved streets and the beautiful lively squares are what makes it one of the more pleasant places in Bordeaux.
+Saint Pierre is the most ancient district of Bordeaux and the tourist heart of the city.
+There aren’t any major monuments to see in this part of town but the little narrow paved streets and the beautiful lively squares are what make it one of the more pleasant places in Bordeaux.

 The magnificent Porte Cailhau, a monument that looks like it has been taken from a fairy tale cannot be missed.
 This gate was built in 1495 to commemorate the glory of king Charles VIII.
-On the square itself you’ll find a few nice cafes and restaurants that have an incredible view on Porte Cailhau.
-For a light lunch try La Cagette restaurant.
+On the square itself, you’ll find a few nice cafes and restaurants with a view of the medieval gate.

 Place Camille Julian

-Place Saint Peirre
+Place Saint Pierre

 Place du Parlement

-From Place du Parlement continue to rue Fernand Philippart to Place de la Bourse which is facing one of the most popular attractions in Bordeaux – le Miroir d’eau!
-This modern monument, built in 2006, is the world’s largest reflecting pool. located on the quay of the Garonne river.
-The surface is made from blue granite covered in water reflecting the 18th century Place de la Bourse.
+In front, on the quay of the Garonne river, you’ll find one of the most popular attractions in Bordeaux – le Miroir d’eau!
+This modern monument, built in 2006, is the world’s largest reflecting pool.
+The surface is made from blue granite covered in water, reflecting the 18th-century Place de la Bourse.

-Take a walk on the quai (promenade)
+Take a walk on the quai – Bordeaux’s promenade

 The 4.5 km promenade is also perfect for a walk or a bicycle tour.
-The most interesting part of it is between the two bridges of Bordeaux – Pont Saint Pierre in the center and Pont Chaban Delmas in the north of the city, which includes the miroir d’eau as well as big playgrounds for kids, restaurants with a view on the river and the Chartrons Market, which is our next stop.
+The most interesting part of it is between the two bridges of Bordeaux – Pont Saint Pierre in the center and Pont Chaban Delmas in the north of the city.
+This trail includes the water mirror as well as big playgrounds for kids, restaurants with a view of the river, and the Chartrons Market, which is our next stop.

 Shop and dine at the Chartrons market